-- All vent (exhaust) pipes shall be pitched a minimum of a 1/4 inch per foot back to the water heater (to allow drainage of condensate). - 10.
-If installing 3 inch vent pipe connect the vent pipe to the exhaust elbow on the water heater. - 11.
-If installing 4 inch pipe transition to 3 inch pipe at the exhaust elbow on the water heater as shown in Figure 17.
-The field installed 3" pipe between the exhaust elbow and the 4" x 3" reducer coupling should be 18 inches (45 cm) or less in length.
+- All vent (exhaust) pipes shall be pitched a minimum of a 1/4 inch per foot back to the water heater (to allow drainage of condensate). - If installing three-inch vent pipe, connect the vent pipe to the exhaust elbow on the water heater. - 11.
+If installing two- or four-inch pipe, transition to three-inch pipe at the exhaust elbow on the water heater as shown in Figure 17 (page 24).
+The field installed three-inch pipe between the exhaust elbow and the reducer coupling should be 18 inches (45 cm) or less in length.